atineoSE/WWDC22-Digital-Lounges-Dump/README.md

 * Some channels may be missing
 * Threads are shown inline
-* Some external links for images or videos were not resolved
+* Some external links for images or videos are not included

 ## How has the dump been obtained?